-Furthermore, another factor that I believe has shaped me into the person that I am today is the incredible privilege that I’ve had of traveling around the world.
-Throughout my life, I’ve been fortunate enough to be able to travel to far corners of the globe as well as to live in three different countries on two continents.
-Overall, these experiences allowed me to learn from the different cultures of the world and to broaden the scope of my mind and knowledge.
+Another factor that I believe has shaped me into the person that I am today is the incredible privilege that I’ve had of traveling around the world.
+Throughout my life, I’ve been fortunate enough to travel to far corners of the globe as well as to live in three different countries on two continents.
+Overall, these experiences allowed me to learn from the different cultures of the world and to broaden my perspective and knowledge.
 Ever since I was a child, my parents would take me with them on their business trips to Dubai, Rome, Paris, Hong Kong, and many more faraway and beautiful cities.
-Having crossed so many international borders, I feel as if my mind, too, expands beyond its boundaries every time I travel to someplace new, learning from and absorbing the foreign cultures that I am exposed to.
+Having crossed so many international borders, I feel as if my mind and my vision, too, expands beyond its boundaries every time I travel to someplace new, learning from and absorbing the foreign cultures that I am exposed to.
 For example, during my travels in Dubai, I was told that many of the restaurants do not serve alcohol due to religious reason.
 The Islamic faith encourages loving one’s own body by limiting harmful and toxic substances, hence the discouragement of alcohol consumption.
 The religion also preaches many other ideals such as moral righteousness and humility.
-Although I am not Muslim, I remember my experience in Dubai and keep in mind these values in mind as I continue to live my life.
-Over the course of my life, I’ve picked up little pieces of the world and incorporated them into the making of who I am today.
+Although I am not Muslim, I remember my experience in Dubai and keep these values in mind while live a life my own way.
+Over the course of my life, I’ve picked up little bits of the world and incorporated them into the making of who I am today.

 In addition to traveling, I have been able to live in three different countries throughout my life: China, Canada, and the U.S. In China, I learned about the culture that my family comes from, which has helped develop my own identity as someone of Chinese heritage.
-When I moved to Canada, I was exposed to western society and many new views and approaches to life that I had never known before in China.
-After six years in China, and six years in Canada, I now live in the United States of America, another one of the world’s most influential and leading countries, where I continue to grow and mature everyday.
-With each move to a new country, my perspectives of the world changed and expanded.
-My personal character is a result of my time in these three countries and a mélange of the ideas and values that these three cultures have presented.
+When I moved to Canada, I was exposed to western values, new views, and approaches to life that I had never known before in China.
+After six years in China, and six years in Canada, I now live in the United States of America, one of the most influential and leading countries in the world, where I continue to grow and mature daily.
+With each move, my perspective changed and expanded.
+My personal character is a sum of my experiences in these three countries and a mélange of the ideas and values that these three cultures have presented.
 At TASP, I will approach everything with a cultured and sophisticated mentality.
 Moreover, I would never judge anyone based on differences in culture or religion.
-I will continue to employ the knowledge that I have learned from traveling around the globe when learning new things or approaching new and unfamiliar situations.
+I will continue to employ the knowledge that I have learned from traveling around the globe, when learning new things or approaching new and unfamiliar situations.